ASchurman/argparse/README.md

 * `defaultValue`.
 The default value for if this argument doesn't appear.
 This can be a single string (for nargs=1) or a vector of strings (for nargs>1).
 If `nargs` is 0, then `defaultValue` becomes `"false"`.
 * `help`.
 The help description printed if the user specifies the `--help` or `-h` option.
 * `metavar`.
 The name that represents this argument's sub-arguments in the help message.
 (Defaults to `name` for positionals and all-caps `name` for options.)
+* `choices`.
+If specified, the value(s) for this argument must be among the elements of the choices vector.

 ## Roadmap
 As my leisure time permits, I intend to make the following changes: